DrakeLab/taube-transmission-trees/README.md

 * Paige B. Miller
 * John M. Drake

+### Citation
+This repository provides the data and source code for the following paper: Taube JC, Miller PB, Drake JM.
+"An open-access database of infectious disease transmission trees to explore superspreader epidemiology."
+PLOS Biology. https://doi.org/10.1371/journal.pbio.3001685.

 ### Summary:
 Public health investigations often aim to identify who infected whom, or the transmission tree, during outbreaks of infectious diseases.
 These investigations tend to be resource intensive but valuable as they contain epidemiological information, including the average number of infections caused by each individual and the variation in this number.
 To date, there remains no standardized format nor comprehensive database of infectious disease transmission trees.
 To fill this gap, we standardized and compiled more than 350 published transmission trees for 16 directly-transmitted diseases into a database that is publicly available.
 Here, we demonstrate the types of questions that the database can be used to answer related to superspreader epidemiology.